linghuix/Epos4_CanOpen_Controller/Readme.md

 ### PDO drive mode

 In `PDO` folder, motor is drived by PDO mode with Festival library.
 This is mainly used in synchronized multi-motor contorl situations.
-In example of branch `posControl_Exo_V3`, we control six motors with EPOS4 at same time.
+In example of branch `posControl_Exo_V3`, we control six motors with EPOS4 in position control mode at same time.